masterins/bag_words_bigdata/README.md

 # bag_words_bigdata
-Bbag words  mapreduce programs for big data
+Bag words  mapreduce programs for big data this is part about the article